jevad/NLTKinstallForNlpClass/README.md

 What you'll find here are some easier ways to get things installed on Windows.

-(By the way, let this be a lesson:  Many things involving software development and data analysis are better supported when you're not using Windows.)
+(By the way, let this be a lesson:  Many things involving software development and data analysis are better supported when you're not using Windows.
+Personally, I prefer to use OS/X or Linux for this sort of thing.)

 <a name="easiest"/>
 ## Option 1:  The Easiest Way to Set Up Python and NLTK on Windows
 * Use a pre-packaged "scientific" distribution.

-**IMPORTANT UPDATE:**  If you follow these instructions (or the instructions on the NLTK web site), you will install NLTK version 3.0.5 or 3.0.3 (as of 7 Oct 2015).
-We have been informed that our assignments were developed and tested using NLTK 2.  "[Changing the version of NLTK](./downgradeNLTK.md)" contains instructions on downgrading.

 The easiest way to set up Python and NLTK on Windows is to use Enthought Canopy, https://www.enthought.com/products/canopy/ , or Continuum Analytics Anaconda, http://docs.continuum.io/anaconda/index .
 Both are prepackaged "scientific" distributions that come with a number of Python libraries, such as NLTK and NumPy.
 The libraries in each distribution are tested to work well with each other.
 These distributions are perfect for people working in the areas of machine learning, language processing, text processing or data science who wish to primarily concentrate on their specific fields of expertise and not on being expert Python programmers (although, they're good environments for expert Python programmers too).